Peter Keeley (screenwriter): Career

 The beginning of Keeley's career was a community play for The Royal Exchange, "Colour Blind" in 2002.

-Keeley conceived a protagonist and several other characters in the series with disabilities.
-I’m with Stupid won an RTS Northwest Award for Best New Comedy in 2005.
+Keeley conceived a protagonist and several other characters with disabilities in the series, I'm with Stupid, which won an RTS Northwest Award for Best New Comedy in 2005.
 In 2007, The Farrelly Brothers made an American pilot of the show for NBC.
 The pilot was written by Wil Calhoun, whose credits include Friends.

 He has appeared on the BBC One show, A Thing Called Love (2004) and appeared in series two of BBC Radio 4's Comedy Pick-Ups (2009).

+Keeley did some presenting work for Channel M Television, and has written a number of articles for the Manchester Evening News.

+In 2010, Keeley and others set up an online campaign, 'Disabled Tram Ban', against a bylaw which banned mobility scooters from utilising the Manchester Tram Network.
+Keeley's work gained media attention and after a while the ban was lifted.

-He self-published his first book of Detective Fiction on Amazon Kindle.
-The first story is The Strange Case of Albert Mitchell (2013).
+In 2013, Keeley published his first book of Detective Fiction, The Strange Case of Albert Mitchell.
 He was reportedly inspired to write the series after examining and researching the London Road Fire Station, Manchester, which he learned had formerly served as a police station. fire station and coroner's court.

 After The Strange Case of Albert Mitchell (2013), Keeley went on to write a sequel for The London Road Mysteries which released in 2014, The Heaton Park Murder.

-Keeley then went on to write The Brewery Tap Mystery (2014), completing the trilogy to The London Road Mysteries. the trilogy was then released on Amazon Kindle.
-However the success of the Trilogy led Keeley to write a fourth book to The London Road Mysteries.
+Keeley then went on to write The Brewery Tap Mystery (2014), completing the trilogy to The London Road Mysteries.
+The trilogy was then released on Amazon Kindle.
+However the success of the trilogy led Keeley to write a fourth book to The London Road Mysteries.
 This instalment to the series, The Mystery Of The Chemist's Folly (2016) is the latest.

-Keeley was then offered a job in a section of the Sky Arts Art 50 initiative.
-This being Told By An Idiot.
-He started working on a project, Let Me Play The Lion Too (2018), an improvisational experiment, tackling the lack of diversity on stage.
+In 2018, Keeley was offered a job in a section of the Sky Arts Art 50 Initiative, this being Told By an Idiot.
+He worked on a project, Let Me Play the Lion Too, an improvisational experiment tackling the lack of diversity on stage, which was performed at the Barbican Theatre in London.

+In 2024, Keeley began a UK theatrical run of a play, That Love Thing, compiled from his own archive of poems and writing spanning decades, to create an autobiographical show.